 Hurt is a special small town that I love and make my home.
 Though originally from the Glade Hill section of Franklin County, as of this summer, I have lived in Pittsylvania County for 13 years — the last 12 of them in the town.
 In January of 2006, while teaching science at Gretna High School, I was introduced by colleagues to a very special lady, Dixie Lea Shelton, who would become my wife 17 months later.
 A lifelong native of Hurt whose family is well established here for generations, and having served three terms on council before I met her, Dixie has been a source of encouragement and inspiration for me both personally and professionally.
 My son Walter and daughter Kim are grown now, but we are always delighted by their visits.

-What is it, some would ask, that makes a town of 1,300 people (mostly residential with small local businesses, few chain stores, and embedded in a large rural county that has been hit hard by economic downturns), appealing?
+What is it, some would ask, that is appealing about a predominantly residential town of 1,300 people with few chain stores and embedded in a large rural county stymied by tough economics?
 In a word or two… people and community.

 Since moving to Hurt, I have taught in local schools, attended churches, joined a singing group, and otherwise engaged in the life of our community.
 It has been a great pleasure getting to know many wonderful people, practically all of whom have shown themselves gracious and welcoming.
 In all those experiences, I have observed the presence of and emphasis on certain key elements: faith, family, and community.